pranjal-s/django-vendors/README.md

 conda env remove --name vendors
 ```

-## Customer Relationship Management
+## Queries

-**Queries**: If you have any questions, feel free to add an issue in this repository.
+If you have any questions, feel free to add an issue in this repository.